altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "You lack dreams, sir Regis."<br/>

 Clarisse shrugged.
-She wasn't smiling, but her expression seemed to suggest that her mood was great.
+She wasn't smiling, but her expression seemed to suggest that her mood was great.<br/>

 "Did you bring me water?"<br/>